spacetelescope/webbpsf/docs/relnotes.rst

  * Added NIRISS CLEARP pupil mask; this includes the obscuration from the pupil alignment reference.
    Given the pupil wheel layout, this unavoidably must be in the beam for any NIRISS long-wave PSFs, and WebbPSF will automatically configure it in the necessary cases.
+Thanks to Anand Sivaramakrishnan.

  * Minor bug fix to weak lens code for NIRCam, which previously had an incorrect scaling factor.
    Weak lens defocus values updated to the as-built rather than ideal values (which differ by 3%, but the as built values are very well calibrated).